carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ### splitCsv

-The splitCsv operator allows you to parse text items emitted by a channel, that are formatted using the CSV format, and split them into records or group them into list of records with a specified length.
-This is useful when you want to create a samplesheet.
+The `splitCsv` operator allows you to parse text items emitted by a channel, that are formatted using the CSV format, and split them into records or group them into list of records with a specified length.
+This is useful when you want to create a sample sheet.

-In the simplest case just apply the splitCsv operator to a channel emitting a CSV formatted text files or text entries.
+In the simplest case just apply the `splitCsv` operator to a channel emitting a CSV formatted text files or text entries.
 For example:

 ~~~
 csv_ch=Channel
-    .of('sample_id,fastq_1,fastq_2\ngut1,data/ggal/gut_1.fq,gut_2.fq\nliver_1,data/ggal/liver_1.fq,liver_2.fq')
+    .of('sample_id,fastq_1,fastq_2\nref1,data/yeast/reads/ref1_1.fq.gz,data/yeast/reads/ref1_2.fq.gz\nref2,data/yeast/reads/ref2_1.fq.gz,data/yeast/reads/ref2_2.fq.gz')
     .splitCsv()
 csv_ch.view()
 ~~~
 {: .language-groovy }

 The above example shows hows CSV text is parsed and is split into single rows.
 Values can be accessed by its column index in the row object.

 ~~~
 csv_ch.view({it[0]})